GuerraXY/RobotMovingInMarsExercise/README.md

 # To run

-After compiling a file called 'target' will be created, where is a jar file called 'CodecCodingTest-1.0-SNAPSHOT', you can run this executable with this code:
+In the 'target' folder there is a jar file called 'CodecCodingTest-1.0-SNAPSHOT', you can run this executable with this code:

   - java -jar CodecCodingTest-1.0-SNAPSHOT.jar <grid size> <list of commands>